 Say Goodnight to Hollywood

 I love movies.
 Like many people, I am constantly being amazed by the magic of Hollywood and the silver screen.
 But just like me, you have probably noticed a lot more cigarettes & cigars appearing in mainstream films and television shows lately.
 Not only that, these unhealthy tobacco products are becoming more than just a random occurrence — cigarettes are being delicately woven into the fabric of our favorite movies.
-These unnecessary props are constantly being brought to the forefront of our onscreen entertainment.
+Carefully written into character behaviors and arcs throughout a film, these unnecessary props are constantly being brought to the forefront of onscreen entertainment.

 Like me, you have probably noticed there was always something “special” about the Coens’ crafty pictures that other popular feature films just don’t ever seem to match.
 Beyond the amazing cinematography, wacky character actors, zany dialog and unexpected plot twists, you probably noticed something very peculiar about the movies made by the Coen brothers.
 Like everyone else, I found myself puzzling over each and every movie they make.
 Just like many other viewers, though, I could never nail down what exactly it was that millions of people were responding to.
 Well let me nail it down for you.

 One day after watching several of the Coen brothers’ films in a very short period of time, a strange and bewildering thought suddenly popped into my head.

 “New shit has come to light,” as Dude says in The Big Lebowski (1998).